-Hazing (c)
+Hazing(c)

 Planning or participating in any action that injures, degrades, or disgraces another person will not be allowed.
 Hazing, initiating, or embarrassing others are examples of inappropriate behavior.
 All forms of harassment (sexual, physical, verbal, electronic, etc.) on or off campus is expressly forbidden and will not be tolerated.
 Students involved in such activity will be disciplined.
 Harassment by parents/guardians towards students, other parents/guardians, VAS employees or volunteers will not be tolerated.
-Parents/guardians who engage in such behavior may be asked to withdraw their student(s) from VAS or may be trespassed from campus.
+Parents/guardians who engage in such behavior may be asked to withdraw their student(s) from VAS.